Paulton & District Skittle League

 League Constitution:-

-2023 - League reduced to 76 teams, 5 Divisions of 16.
-(4 spare places)
+2023 - League reduced to 5 Divisions of 16.
+(76 teams with 4 spare places)

-2021 - September, League reformed with 82 teams, 6 Divisions of 16.
-(14 spare places)
+2021 - September, League reformed 6 Divisions of 16.
+(82 teams with 14 spare places)

 2020 - 2021 season was cancelled due to world wide pandemic.

 2020 - The 2019-2020 season was suspended, due to Covid 19.
-Decided by PPG
+League positions were decided by PPG

 2019 - League reduced to 96 teams, 6 Divisions of 16.